marius-test/python_selenium_automation/README.md

 - Scripts use explicit and implicit waits to handle page load timing.
 - This was my first Selenium learning project and helped me build a solid foundation for more advanced automation work.

-> **Disclaimer:** These scripts were originally based on a tutorial, but I heavily modified and expanded them to fit my learning goals and use cases.
+> **Disclaimer:** These scripts were originally based on multiple tutorials, but I heavily modified and expanded them to fit my learning goals and use cases.